 6. Relaxing spa day

 Life is about sharing experiences – what better way to say “I love you” than to pamper your partner with a relaxing spa day whilst on holiday in your cosy log cabin or gorgeous glamping pod?
-The professional and friendly My Personal Sanctuary therapists use only the very best techniques and bring everything to your cabin, including wonderful organic products to nurture your body, mind and soul.
+The professional and friendly Glo Pamper Therapists use only the very best techniques and bring everything to your cabin, including wonderful organic products to nurture your body, mind and soul.

 The added benefit is that you can make the most of your Valentine’s treatment by simply continuing to relax without having to get up and drive anywhere.